EdCharbeneau/edcharbeneau.github.io/_posts/2021-04-24-setting-up-sass-with-blazor.md

 ## Bonus: MSBuild

 You can further integrate the process by adding a config to your .csproj file which will initiate the npm script before MSBuild compiles the application.
+Note: This does not work with **watch** scenarios.

 ```
   <Target Name="BuildCssDev" Condition="'$(Configuration)' == 'Debug'" BeforeTargets="Build">